AntociM/Project-4/README.md

 ## Technologies used

-- Python - primary language of the application.
+- Python - the primary language of the application.
 - HTML5 - provides the content and structure for the website.
 - CSS - provides the styling.
 - Django - Django framework for the project.